miakwong/PurelyHandmade-milestone4/docs/technical_documentation.md

 - **Password**: miakuang
 - **Host**: localhost
 - **Character Set**: utf8mb4

-The database structure includes tables for users, categories, products, product_images, orders, and order_items.
+- **Connection Type**: TCP connection (for better server compatibility)

 ### 6.2 Database Initialization

 The database can be initialized by running the script located at `server/includes/init-db.php`.
 This script:

 1. Creates the database if it doesn't exist
-2. Creates all required tables with appropriate relationships
+2. Creates all required tables with appropriate relationships:
+   - users
+   - categories
+   - products
+   - product_images
+   - product_reviews
+   - orders
+   - order_items
-3. Creates a default admin user (username: miakuang, password: miakuang)
+3. Creates a default admin user:
+   - Username: miakuang
+   - Email: miakuang@example.com
+   - Password: miakuang
+   - Role: admin
+4. Creates test users for review data:
+   - Username: testuser1, testuser2, testuser3
+   - Email: testuser[1-3]@example.com
+   - Password: password123
+   - Role: user
-4. Imports initial data for categories and products from JSON files
+5. Imports initial data from JSON files:
+   - Categories from `server/data/categories.json`
+   - Products from `server/data/products.json`
+   - Reviews from `server/data/reviews.json`

 #### Important Implementation Notes

-- The script uses TCP connection to MySQL (using `localhost`) rather than socket connections for better server compatibility
+- The script uses TCP connection to MySQL for better server compatibility
+- All SQL queries use prepared statements to prevent SQL injection
+- Foreign key constraints are temporarily disabled during table creation
-- ISO date format (`2023-04-01T10:30:00Z`) is automatically converted to MySQL compatible format (`2023-04-01 10:30:00`)
+- ISO date format (`2023-04-01T10:30:00Z`) is automatically converted to MySQL format (`2023-04-01 10:30:00`)
-- Boolean values for fields like `is_primary` in product_images are explicitly cast to integers (0 or 1) for MySQL compatibility
+- Boolean values are explicitly cast to integers (0 or 1) for MySQL compatibility
-- Initial category and product data is imported from JSON files in the `server/data/` directory
 - Auto-increment counters are reset after bulk imports to ensure new records start with correct IDs
+- Product review counts and average ratings are automatically calculated and updated

 #### Database Initialization Process

 To initialize the database:
 1. Navigate to `https://cosc360.ok.ubc.ca/~miakuang/PurelyHandmade/server/includes/init-db.php`
-2. The script will create the database and all required tables
+2. The script will:
+   - Create the database and tables if they don't exist
+   - Create default admin and test users if they don't exist
+   - Import category, product, and review data if tables are empty
+   - Update product review statistics
 3. Upon completion, you can access PHPMyAdmin at `https://cosc360.ok.ubc.ca/phpmyadmin/`

 ### 6.3 Data Structure